m-lab/prometheus-support/README.md

     kubectl create configmap prometheus-config --from-file=prometheus

-While the flag is `--from-file` it accepts a directory, and creates a ConfigMap with keys equal to the filenames and values equal to the content of the file.
+Although the flag is named `--from-file`, it accepts a directory.
+With this flag, the kubernetes creates a ConfigMap with keys equal to the filenames, and values equal to the content of the file.

     kubectl describe configmap prometheus-config